Battery capacity decreases with usage. The Battery Health feature helps you visualize and track it.

 How does it work?

-Setting the original battery capacity
+Setting the original capacity

 You can change the original capacity by pressing the number on the battery health gauge.
 Battery health will automatically recalculate.